Whirlpool Cabrio Washer Repair Guide

 (How to Use a Voltmeter) (Electricity 101)

-(Note: Click on a part image for pricing information.
+(Note: Click on a Cabrio part image for pricing information.
 Because of minor differences from one washer model to another, you will need to use your washing machine's full model number when searching tor repair parts.)

 These switches receive your every laundering wish and carry them to a control board inside the washer's console for further processing.
 The most common problem that can occur with this part of the washing machine is a switch sticking in the open or closed position, not allowing you to enter cycle selections and options, or the encoder not correctly registering the cycle knob's position.

-The relationship between the washer's user interface, encoder, and the control board are so close it can sometimes be difficult to determine which parts is responsible for programming problems, fortunately diagnostic tests built into this style of washer can be used to help identify the troublesome washer part for it's quick removal and replacement.
+The relationship between the Cabrio washer's user interface, encoder, and the control board are so close it can sometimes be difficult to determine which parts is responsible for programming problems, fortunately diagnostic tests built into this style of washer can be used to help identify the troublesome washer part for it's quick removal and replacement.

-All electronically controlled washing machines use a control board to process commands entered into the user interface and send the proper amount of electricity to a particular washer component at the correct time to perform some function, such as opening a particular water valve solenoid, operating the motor, energizing the recirculation pump, drain pump or lid lock.
+Cabrio washing machines use a control board to process commands entered into the user interface and send the proper amount of electricity to a particular washer component at the correct time to perform some function, such as opening a particular water valve solenoid, operating the motor, energizing the recirculation pump, drain pump or lid lock.
 If the washing machine were a body the control board is the brain behind all of the washer's operations.

 Note: Return policies rarely cover expensive misdiagnosed control boards, so before you click the "Buy Now" button you need to be pretty sure.